siemenbaader/LiterateProgramming/Readme.md

-# A little experiment on Literate Programming and runtime inspection of JavaScript functions and their usage
+# Literate Programming & JS runtime inspection

 This is a little experiment on using literate programming to develop runtime inspection in JavaScript.